taw00/writing-resources/Documents/on-fonts.md

 sudo rpm -i https://downloads.sourceforge.net/project/mscorefonts2/rpms/msttcore-fonts-installer-2.6-1.noarch.rpm
 ```

-Linux users don't typically have the name-brand fonts installed (Times New Roman, Courier New, Arial/Helvetica/Calibri).
+Linux users don't typically have the name-brand fonts installed (Times New Roman, Courier, Arial/Helvetica/Calibri).
 In fact, for a very long time, the selection of fonts available to the open source world were very limited, and none that looked particularly great on both the screen _and_ the page.
 The Linux desktop used to be full of usable, but unattractively grainy, fonts that served as poor substitutes for fonts provided by the proprietary world of Apple and Microsoft.

 Boy things have changed!

 Open source dominates all platforms now: mobile, web, servers, and even the the proprietary desktops of the world (Apple and Microsoft).
 The desire for _open everything_, the availability of font design tools, and strategic corporate sponsorship has led to a blossoming of open source fonts.
-And on top of the list are fonts that can serve as drop-in replacements (metrically compatible) for, you guessed it, Times New Roman, Courier New, Arial, Helvetica, and Calibri.
+And on top of the list are fonts that can serve as drop-in replacements (metrically compatible) for, you guessed it, Times New Roman, Courier, Arial, Helvetica, and Calibri.
 Feel free to use these mimics in place of the proprietary typefaces until you are forced to do otherwise but a particular publisher or agent.

 And so, today, the available variety of fonts is vast and of high quality.
 Especially in support of latin-based languages. (*If you have to support a breadth of character types, check out the Noto family of typefaces.*)